-Cheryl has more than eighteen years of experience teaching and mentoring students of all ages in the areas of baking, cooking, customer service, business management, and hospitality and entrepreneurship.
+Cheryl has more than twenty years of experience teaching and mentoring students of all ages in the areas of baking, cooking, customer service, business management, and hospitality and entrepreneurship.

 About the Program

-This program encompasses many aspects of the foodservice industry including practicing and mastering essential safety and sanitation standards, cooking and baking methods, menu and recipe development, nutrition, global cuisine, restaurant management, entrepreneurship, table service and employability skills such as time management, communication, and reliability.
+The two-year Culinary Arts program encompasses many aspects of the food service industry, including practicing and mastering essential safety and sanitation standards, cooking and baking methods, menu and recipe development, nutrition, global cuisine, restaurant management, entrepreneurship, table service and employability skills such as time management, communication, and reliability.

-Culinary Arts is for students that are considering cooking, baking or a related area as a career.
-Students incorporate skills into running a full-service restaurant as well as fulfilling requests for special events and baked goods.
-Also included within this program is career readiness and exploration of many different types of culinary-related jobs such as food stylist, banquet chef, pastry chef, food scientist, food journalist, food sales and marketing, just to name a few.
+The Culinary Arts program is for students that are considering cooking, baking or a related area as a career.
+Students will learn the necessary skills to operate a full-service restaurant, including special events and catering.
+Furthermore, this program includes career readiness and exploration of many different types of culinary-related jobs such as food stylist, banquet chef, pastry chef, food scientist, food journalist, food sales, marketing and more.